 aviation enthusiasts, promote the rights and protect the privileges of pilots;

 and support programs for the development of adequate landing facilities in

 South Dakota.
 These goals are given in the Constitution and By-Laws of the

 South Dakota Pilots Association.

-The SDPA tries to achieve these goals through sponsoring of safety meetings, holding bimonthly meetings around the state, publishing a bimonthly newsletter, maintaining this web site, sponsoring the Becker-Hansen Memorial Scholarship, sponsoring the SDPA Aviation Maintenance Technology Scholarship, sponsoring scholarships to the ACE Camp, co-sponsoring the South Dakota Aviation Art Contest, and maintaining contacts with the Federal Aviation Administration’s Rapid City Flight Standards District Office and FAASTeam program, South Dakota Office of Local Transportation Programs - Aeronautics, South Dakota Aeronautics Commission, and numerous other aviation entities in South Dakota.
+The SDPA tries to achieve these goals through sponsoring of safety meetings, holding meetings around the state, publishing a bimonthly newsletter, maintaining this web site, sponsoring the Becker-Hansen Memorial Scholarship, sponsoring the SDPA Aviation Maintenance Technology Scholarship, sponsoring scholarships to the ACE Camp, co-sponsoring the South Dakota Aviation Art Contest, and maintaining contacts with the Federal Aviation Administration’s Rapid City Flight Standards District Office and FAASTeam program, South Dakota Office of Air, Rail & Transit, South Dakota Aeronautics Commission, and numerous other aviation entities in South Dakota.